bbhart/blenderstuff/cgboost-apple/README.md

 1. Had problems getting Bevel modifier working as shown in the video (Part 4, ~18:00).
 I _believe_ it has something to do with me having already applied my scale earlier but FIAK.
 I was seeing a bevel effect on the top of the knife but the most I could do was
     ~2.4cm.
+1. My personal experience is that texture painting is flaky.
+You have to walk a very narrow beam to stay on the happy path.